Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 • Revoking access when it is no longer required or when a project concludes

 This approach helps minimize potential security risks associated with overprivileged access and ensures that external collaborations remain secure.
-Effective lifecycle management for guest users also involves leveraging Azure Active Directory (Azure AD) features for identity and access management, such as setting expiration policies for guest accounts, to automate aspects of guest access management and ensure a consistent approach across the organization.
+Effective lifecycle management for guest users also involves leveraging Entra ID (formerly Azure Active Directory or Azure AD) features for Azure identity and access management, such as setting expiration policies for guest accounts, to automate aspects of guest access management and ensure a consistent approach across the organization.

 Guest access out of control?
 Regain command now.